PavanRangani/docs/docs/prd/banking/banking.md

     - Applicable only for the `SLOA Wire (Investments)`
     - It shows the Asset Manager and Fund name with `|` separated.
 If it too long, shows it in multiline.
   - Bank
-    - If it too long, shows it in multiline.
+    - It is a link.
+On click, opens the view dialog of a bank.
   - Account Number
-  - Autorization Type
+  - Authorization Type
   - Last Transaction
     - //Implement in Future
     - Currently, we have show `-` for all records.
 - Sorting order:
   - For `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink`: Records are sorted on alphabetical order on Nickname
-  - For `SLOA Wire (Investments)`, records are sorted on alphabetical order of Asset Manager.
+  - For `SLOA Wire (Investments)`, records are sorted on the alphabetical order of Asset Manager.
 - Following fields are shown as Link
   - Funding Account details: `Bank / Company`
   - Check Writing (ACH): `DDA Bank` & `Tax ID Entity`